14-16 April 2026 Astana, Kazakhstan

 Approx. 4900 listed companies

-• Uranium Control: Contract extensions now require KAP to hold ≥ 90% interest or technology transfer.
+• Uranium Control: Contract extensions now require KAP to hold≥ 90% interest or conversion and enrichment technology transfer.

 • Resource Nationalism: Rising pressure for state-owned enterprises to control early-stage supply chains.